01732 360 095

 At Newton Waterproofing, we supply a range of waterproofing solutions for a variety of applications and all three types of waterproofing protection.

-For Type C basement waterproofing, we recommend the Newton CDM System – a comprehensive waterproofing system which can enable a basement to achieve a completely dry, Grade 3 environment.
+For Type C basement waterproofing, we recommend the Newton CDM System – a comprehensive waterproofing system that can enable a basement to achieve a completely dry, Grade 3 environment.
 The system is designed to depressurise any water which penetrates the basement and safely remove it from the building.

 Using BBA-certified cavity drain membranes from Newton System 500, the Newton CDM System also includes bespoke sump and pump configurations, backup systems, telemetry, and ancillary options from our Pumps and Controls System to create the most reliable underground waterproofing solution.